 Although the timer synchronization methods and accuracy requirements are application-dependent and are beyond the scope of this standard, they rely on an indication from each MAC that is provided essentially simultaneously, via group addressed transmissions, to the STAs.
-The MAC accomplishes this by indicating the occurrence of the end of the last symbol of particular Data frames; the Data frames of interest are identified by their MAC header Address 1 field when it contains a group address previously registered with the MAC.
-The last symbol is observed22 on the WM by STAs within a BSS while the delay between the observation and the delivery of the indication is known within a MAC by design (and communicated to the application by implementation dependent means).
-The common reference point in time provided by the end of last symbol indication is the essential building block upon which a variety of application-dependent timer synchronization methods might be based.
+The MAC accomplishes this by indicating the occurrence of the end of the signal extended PPDU containing particular Data frames; the Data frames of interest are identified by their MAC header Address 1 field when it contains a group address previously registered with the MAC.
+The end of signal extended PPDU is observed22 on the WM by STAs within a BSS while the delay between the observation and the delivery of the indication is known within a MAC by design (and communicated to the application by implementation dependent means).
+The common reference point in time provided by the end of signal extended PPDU indication is the essential building block upon which a variety of application-dependent timer synchronization methods might be based.

 Clause 6